mqchen/taskhub/README.md

 });
 client.on('mail:send-bulk', async (task) => {
-  // Tell the hub this service will begin work on this task, so that it knows to wait. task.start();
+  // Tell the hub this service will begin work on this task, so that it knows to wait.
+  // Otherwise, the hub will assume a task is complete when all listening services has seen it, or timedout.
+(The timeout is short.) task.start();

   // Get payload